gramener/gramex/gramex/apps/guide/quickstart/README.md

 Now that we have a table that gets data from our file, let's add a simple barchart to display data grouped by Segment.
 To do this, we'll use a library called [Vega-lite](https://vega.github.io/vega-lite/).
 Vega-lite is a really simple to use, configuration drived javascript charting library and supports most simple chart types.
 It also fits in quite well with the javascript ecosystem.

-To do this, we add a few pieces to our `index.html`, firstly, we have the schema for the chart itself
+To do this, we add a few pieces to our `index.html`, firstly, we have the schema for the chart itself:

 ```html
 <script>
 var spec = {